RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #602, #603

+Setup Dex to work with git properly.
+It adds the respective files to be committed, then commits them with a header message as well as a sanitized version of the entry.
+Already merged and published.

 ## #599, #600, #601

 Spent this morning making the final adjustments to have a pseudo working Dex.
 I